yuenherny/um-wqd7003-data-analytics/README.md

-# This is a repository of lab exercises for Universiti Malaya's Master of Data Science
+# A repository of lab exercises for Universiti Malaya's Master of Data Science (MDS)

-## Course code: WQD7003
+## Course info
+Code: WQD7003
-## Course name: Data Analytics
+Name: Data Analytics

+Note: Repo will be updated incrementally from time to time.

+### Disclaimer
+- For best experience, please attempt the labs provided by your lecturer before referring to this repository for answers.
+- Lab exercises might differ from semester to semester.
+This repo is just meant as a public reference.